Local Clustering for Lung Cancer Image Classification via Sparse Solution Technique: Introduction

-The main idea of these methods is that we view a set of image data as a graph $G$ whose vertices are associated with images.
-Images in the same cluster are in the same class, e.g. benign, or malignant or normal.
+The primary objective of this study is to classify lung cancer into three distinct categories: benign, malignant, and normal, based on CT scan slices of lung nodules without detecting cancerous cells from the CT scan images.
+To accomplish this task, we propose to use a simple yet effective local clustering approach based on the sparse solutions of linear systems for image classification.
+Our idea is based on the methods recently developed in \cite{LM20,LS23,LS23b}.
+See \cite{Shen24Diss} for a comprehensive study of these methods.
+The main idea of these methods is that we can view a set of image data as a graph $G$ whose vertices are associated with images.
+Images in the same cluster are in the same class, e.g. benign, malignant, or normal.
 Given a testing (query) image, we look for a cluster, usually of a small size, which contains the query image as the seed.
-For example, suppose the output cluster (excluding the query image) is of size 6, then if all 6 images belong to one of the three classes, say malignant, the query image is concluded to be a malignant image.
-Of course, we can also use a weaker criterion: the testing image is malignant if 3 out of the 6 images are malignant, 2 out of the 6 images are benign, 1 out of the 6 images are normal.
+For example, suppose the output cluster (excluding the query image) is of size 6.
+If all 6 images belong to one of the three classes, say malignant, the query image is concluded to be a malignant image.
+Of course, we can also use a weaker criterion: the testing image is malignant if 3 out of the 6 images are malignant while 2 out of the 6 images are benign and 1 out of the 6 images are normal.
+One of the significant differences of the graph clustering methods in \cite{LM20,LS23,LS23b} and the classic graph clustering method is that the former clustering methods are based on seeds and the size of the cluster containing the seeds.
+This significantly differs from a standard size of clusters which are the size of the labeled images of benign, malignant, and normal cases.

 To perform the clustering task, the first and foremost step is to build up an effective adjacency matrix for the group of training images.
-There are a lot of distance functions we can use.
-As one needs to find the best one in the sense that for the graph only based on labeled sample images, the adjacency matrix should have a block diagonal structure after the permutation according to the class membership.
-The way to generate a good adjacency matrix is introduced in Section \ref{secGenAdj} with more details.
-We will also present a box spline based on tight-wavelet frames (TWF) to simplify all the images by removing some redundant information away so that the adjacency matrix built by a traditional modified exponential distance (cf. \cite{ZP04}) is much cleaner.
-The idea about image simplification is explained in Section \ref{secImgSimp}.
+There are a lot of distance functions available for building an adjacency matrix.
+As one needs to find the best one in the sense that when the graph only based on labeled sample images, the adjacency matrix should have a block diagonal structure after the permutation according to the class membership.
+Our method to generate a good adjacency matrix is introduced in Section \ref{secGenAdj} with more details.
+Mainly we will present a box spline based on tight-wavelet frames (TWF) to simplify all the images by removing some redundant information away so that the adjacency matrix built by a modified exponential distance (cf. \cite{ZP04}) is much cleaner.
+Although the TWF was constructed more than 10 years ago, they were mainly used for image compression/denoising/edge detection.
+Our study shows that they can be extremely useful for medical image classification.